-The screen industries need people who have experience working in other sectors and who want a career change.
+The screen industries welcome people who have experience of working in other sectors and who want a career change.

 Identifying your transferable skills

 Sometimes the transferable skills you have can be easy to identify.
 If, for example, you are a designer, or an electrician or you work in accounts it can be easy to see where you might fit.
 As an electrician, you could become part of the lighting crew on a film or TV production.
 If you have a background in computing, you may be able to use that as a way into the games industry, and all of the screen industries need accounts staff.

 However, self-reflection often isn’t very comfortable, and it may be difficult to identify other skills that you have which could be valuable to an employer.
 You may hear a lot about 'soft skills' and these have been identified as skills gaps in the screen workforce.
 The way you work in a team, the way you manage difficult situations, and your communication skills are also important.
 You may have developed some of these skills outside a work environment by volunteering or taking part in community projects, so it’s good to mention this kind of experience on a CV.
 The place where you grew up and your family and cultural background can be important too.
 You may also have language skills that are useful, or a completely different way of looking at the world.

 Try and make a list your transferable skills.
 If you find it difficult, think about a piece of work or a project you are particularly proud of; something that went really well.
 It could be from a project you did at work, or you may have organised a sports tournament or a community initiative.
 Then write down the skills you used to achieve your goal.
 You can also ask friends and colleagues about your skills.